 They are very private, reserved, and easily bored.
 They dislike commitments are may be found skipping lectures.

-On the other hand, they are born problem solvers, and are curious about how medical equipments and other tools are used.
+On the other hand, they are born problem solvers and are curious about how medical equipment and other tools are used.

 ISTPs and Medical School Exams

 They are very versatile, and usually have no issues tackling their exams in medical school.

 They don’t care much about their appearance, but usually have no problem keeping up with the dress codes.